sys-bio/tellurium/docs/antimony.rst

 In this example, the file ‘models1.txt‘ is an Antimony file that defines the module ‘mod1‘, and the file ‘oscli.xml‘ is an SBML file that defines a model named ‘oscli‘.
 The Antimony module ‘mod2‘ may then use modules from either or both of the other imported files.

 Remember that imported files act like they were cut and pasted into the main file.
 As such, any bare declarations in the main file and in the imported files will all contribute to the default ‘__main‘ module.
-Most SBML files will not contribute to this module, unless the name of the model in the file is ‘__main‘ (for example, if it was created by the antimony converter).
+Most SBML files will not contribute to this module, unless the name of the model in the file is ``__main`` (for example, if it was created by the antimony converter).

 By default, libantimony will examine the ‘import‘ text to determine whether it is a relative or absolute filename, and, if relative, will prepend the directory of the working file to the import text before attempting to load the file.
 If it cannot find it there, it is possible to tell the libantimony API to look in different directories for files loaded from import statements.

-However, if the working directory contains a ‘.antimony‘ file, or if one of the named directories contains a ‘.antimony‘ file, import statements can be subverted.
+However, if the working directory contains a ``.antimony`` file, or if one of the named directories contains a ``.antimony`` file, import statements can be subverted.
 Each line of this file must contain three tab-delimited strings: the name of the file which contains an import statement, the text of the import statement, and the filename where the program should look for the file.
-Thus, if a file “file1.txt” contains the line ‘import "file2.txt"‘, and a .antimony file is discovered with the line:
+Thus, if a file ``file1.txt`` contains the line ``import "file2.txt``, and a .antimony file is discovered with the line:

 ::